Miao-Mico/at/README.md

   This part is designed to perform `the input/output stream of the device`.

-  Each i/o stream function will be packed into a package, so if you want to make it suitable for your platform, just need to take out the `Underlying Driver`, then pack it into the package.
+  Each i/o stream function will be packed into a package, so if you want to make it suitable for your platform, just need to take out the `Underlying Driver`, then pack it into the `package`.

 - ### at_data_structure

   This part will offer `the data structure` which will be applied in the `at_task` or `the message storage`.

-  Of course, the data structure also will appear in front of it's caller in role of some packages.
+  Of course, the data structure also will appear in front of it's caller in role of some `packages`.

 - ### at_timeout